 God is perfect (Psalm 18:3).
 God’s dwelling place is perfect.
 God’s plan of salvation is perfect.
 In God’s plan (which is perfect) He extends the righteousness of Christ to all who trust in Him.
 What happens to those who do not trust in Christ?
 They are rejecting perfection, rejecting God’s dwelling place, and rejecting God Himself.
 As John 3:18 says, “Whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.”
 To force people to believe, to ignore their sin, or to bypass Christ would be to destroy the perfection of heaven.

-Answer: It’s hard to imagine that we can be happy in heaven if we have an awareness that those we loved on earth are not present.
-We do know that when we arrive in Heaven, we will not have anything to be saddened by.
-Revelation 21:4 tells us, “He will wipe every tear from their eyes.
+When we arrive in heaven, our perspective will change.
+Our limited, earthly perspective will be replaced by a holy, heavenly perspective.
+Speaking of the eternal state, Revelation 21:4 says that God “will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”
 Missing our loved ones would presumably fall under the category of pain or mourning.
 Perhaps we will have no knowledge or remembrance of them at all.
-Perhaps we will have come to see things from a heavenly perspective and will understand why our loved ones not being there somehow glorifies God and will rejoice.
-We do know that we will finally see everything from God’s perspective, something which is impossible now.
+Perhaps we will have come to understand how our loved ones’ absence glorifies God.
 “Now all we can see of God is like a cloudy picture in a mirror.
 Later we will see him face to face.
-We don’t know everything, but then we will, just as God completely understands us” (1 Corinthians 13:12 CEV).
-In the meantime, we must accept by faith that what He says about Heaven is true and that we will have only joy for all eternity.
+We don’t know everything, but then we will, just as God completely understands us” (1 Corinthians 13:12, CEV).
+In the meantime, we accept by faith that what God says about heaven is true and that we will experience perfection for all eternity.

 © Copyright 2002-2014 Got Questions Ministries.